rwev/coyote.life/content/articles/published/philosophy--incerto--narrative-fallacy-soothing-stories.md

 > We like stories, like to summarize, and we like to simplify, i.e. to reduce the dimensions of matters...
 The fallacy is associated with our vulnerability to over-interpretation and our predilection for compact stories over raw truths.
 It severely distorts our mental representation of the world.

 To avoid biased interpretations of past events, we must remain open to _all_ the facts, not just those which offer cohesion.
-Further, we should acknowledge that we have limited access to information and thus hindered ability to understand cause and effect.
+Further, we should acknowledge that we have limited access to information and thus a hindered ability to understand cause and effect.

 ## It's in Our Blood